Tired of Surface-Level Faith?

 The way you effortlessly weave scripture into (usually difficult) Jungian concepts and share with us the heart of God for our union with Him.
 The Scripture cements it all in!
 This podcast will take new territory for Christ!

-This is week seven of the shadow arc, inside the larger work of The Christian Jung, a systematic theology of psychological wholeness for serious Christians whose orthodoxy is intact but whose inner life still needs healing.
+This is the finale of the shadow arc, inside the larger work of The Christian Jung, a systematic theology of psychological wholeness for serious Christians whose orthodoxy is intact but whose inner life still needs healing.

-If you have been at war with the same part of yourself for years, this episode is for you.
-Find this week’s free article on Substack at The Christian Jung, and the Inner Room companion with the three practices for working with a resisting part.
+If you have walked the whole arc with us, thank you.
+Find this week’s free article on Substack at The Christian Jung, and the Inner Room companion with the three practices for maintaining the integrated life.
 Visit angelameer.com.

 Heal Deeply.
 Walk Holy.